-To connect the Extension Cable to the AP-7000, align the coloured dot on the AP-7000 with the ◄AQUAREAD logo on the plug body, then press the plug into the socket and tighten the retaining collar fully.
-Once the AP-7000 has been connected to the Extension Cable, the Aquameter® can be connected.
+To connect the Extension Cable to the Aquaprobe[®], align the white dot on the Aquaprobe[®] with the ◄AQUAREAD logo on the plug body, then press the plug into the socket and tighten the retaining collar fully.
+Once the Probe has been connected to the Extension Cable, the Aquameter[®] can be connected.

-Always ensure the Aquameter[®] is switched off prior to connecting or disconnecting an AP-7000.
-Align the ◀AQUAREAD logo on the plug body with the red on/off switch on the Aquameter[®], then press the plug into the socket and tighten the retaining collar.
+Always ensure the Aquameter[®] is switched off prior to connecting or disconnecting a Probe.
+Align the ◄AQUAREAD logo on the plug body with the red on/off switch on the Aquameter[®], then press the plug into the socket and tighten the retaining collar.

-Once the AP-7000 is connected to the Aquameter[®], switch the Meter on by pressing the red on/off switch.
-The Aquameter[®] should detect the Probe and start displaying readings.
+Once the Aquaprobe® is connected to the Aquameter®, switch the Meter on by pressing the red on/off switch.
+The Aquameter® should detect the Probe and start displaying readings.

 5.1.
-AP-7000 Deployment (See also sections 2.5 and 2.5.1)
+Aquaprobe® Deployment (See also sections 2.5 and 2.5.1)

-When you are ready to deploy the AP-7000, remove the mounting nut, fit the mounting bracket then replace and tighten the mounting nut.
-During deployment, the AP-7000 can be suspended by the Extension Cable, but in order to provide strain relief for the plug and socket, always Ty-wrap the Extension Cable to the bracket just above the plug.
+When you are ready to deploy the Aquaprobe®, remove the mounting nut, fit the mounting bracket then replace and tighten the mounting nut.
+If you are fitting a sacrificial anode, it should be fitted between the Probe and the bracket.